28 Proven Ways to Get a Work Promotion Without Asking

 If you plan this well in advance, you can gather input from your manager about what they think it takes to get promoted to the job you want.
 A good opportunity is in your yearly performance review or any talent planning activities that occur.

-Ultimately this is precious information as it will probably be your boss that awards you that promotion.
+Ultimately, this is precious information as it will probably be your boss who awards you that promotion.

 27. Tell Your Boss You Want A Promotion

-Now, this is not the same as asking your boss for a promotion.
-Informing your boss that you are interested in future career progression is the key here.
-You are not asking for a specific promotion.
-You are letting them know that you want to progress and grow within this team or company.
+This is not the same as asking your boss for a promotion.
+The key is to inform your boss that you are interested in future career progression.
+You are not asking for a specific promotion; you are letting them know you want to progress and grow within this team or company.

 Tell Your Boss Tip: No one knows better than the person awarding the promotion what the new job entails.